Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - **Responsive on all device sizes**

-  - Responsive through using Bootstrap grid system and CSS media queries.
+  - Mobile first design, responsive on all devices through using Bootstrap grid system and CSS media queries.

-- **Navigation dropdown menu**

-  - A navigation dropdown menu to allow the user to easily access different pages of the site.
+- **User friendly interface with easy navigation throughout site**

+  - Attractive, minimalistic design with visuals and information presented in a clear and concise manner.

-- **Page navigation Arrows**
+  - Easy readable fonts and simple navigation throughout site.

-  - Arrow navigations to scroll down through sections on homepage.

-- **External links to social platforms**
+- **Option for user to reach out**

-  - Recognisable icons with links to my external social platforms located at the bottom of dropdown navigation menu.

-- **Contact Form with JSemail**

   - A contact form with submit button for users to easily get in touch via my website.
   - The form has been set up to ensure all fields are filled out and that the email is written in the correct format.
-  - The from is working and messages sent are linked to my gmail account.
+  - The form uses JSemail to allow messages to be sent directly to my gmail account.

 - **Timer**

-  - 30s circle countdown timer created using html, css and javascript.
+  - Interactive 30s circle countdown timer created using html, css and javascript.

 - **Leaderboard**
-  - Game leaderboard created through javascript and local storage.
+  - Players can access a game leaderboard created through javascript and local storage.

 #### To-do list: